-This outline plan is published in January to inform whole-school and departmental planning and budgeting for the coming financial year.
-The plan will be updated in June and formally evaluated in November 2019.
+This version of the plan updates that published in January 2019 to inform whole-school and departmental planning and budget priorities for the financial year 2019-20.
+The plan will be formally evaluated in November 2019.

 The plan reflects the priorities set out in the National Improvement Framework 2019 and guidance on school improvement planning.
 In line with this advice it focuses on a small number of key priorities.
 The plan also references the National Performance Framework.

 Parents are central in shaping many aspects of the school’s work.
-The icon appears against priorities where they will play a significant role.
+An icon appears against priorities where they will play a significant role.